 When these pathogenic variants are in a parent’s egg or sperm, the parent can pass it down to their children.
 In this example, the family has a hereditary cancer syndrome.
 But if these pathogenic variants happen when someone is older and are in a body part that is not the egg or sperm (for example, in the breast tissue), then the person has a somatic gene variant.
 In this example, the somatic gene variant caused the person’s breast cancer, but their biological children are not at risk of inheriting it from them.

-In 1994, the first gene associated with breast cancer, BRCA1, was identified on chromosome 17 by Mary-Claire King, PhD, a genetics and medicine professor and world-renowned researcher at one of Fred Hutch’s alliance partners, UW Medicine.
+In 1994, the first gene associated with breast cancer, BRCA1, was identified on chromosome 17 by Mary-Claire King, PhD, a genetics and medicine professor and world-renowned researcher at Fred Hutch’s partner, UW Medicine.
 A year later, BRCA2 was discovered on chromosome 13.

 Risk Assessment and Genetic Testing for Breast and Ovarian Cancers